manoushpajouh/Vassar-Crowdmeter/intellij/documentation/glossary.md

 # Glossary
-The following uncommon terms and definitions occur frequently in the documentation or the app itself
+The following terms and definitions occur frequently in the documentation or the app itself

 ## In Documentation